 "The fact I had to admit to that mistake -- I consider it like any mistake I've made," Ware said in his first comments in years on the subject.
-"It's
+"It's a teaching point."

 "I try to look at life as a person who tries diligently to understand the human condition, including my own."

 Under federal court procedures, Ware ascends to chief judge based on his seniority as a full-time judge.
 Although many of his colleagues were once deeply troubled by his ethical lapse, there was no movement within the court to deny him the chance to serve as chief, according to local judges.

 As one put it, "I don't think the discomfort is gone, but given the situation, everyone wishes him well and will work with him.
 It's not like he didn't pay a price.
 He did."

 The legal community likewise believes Ware has earned a chance to serve as chief, noting that he has always been one of the judges most involved in community service, law schools and other programs to raise the visibility of the federal courts.

 "He has paid his dues," said Rory Little, a Hastings College of the Law professor and close observer of the local federal courts.
 "He's performed admirably as a judge for the past 15 years.
 He's just put his head down and "... kept working."